codemorphist/smbl/README.md

 ```

 ### Implement own classes
-Imports if you want expand functionality of some classes or want to create you own based on exist class to use it if special calculations
+Imports if you want expand functionality of some classes or want to create you own based on exist class to use it for you special calculations

 ```python
 from smbl.domain import Domain  # To implementa you own domain class